-Hands down, stuffing is my favorite side dish at Holiday Dinner!
-But..
-Confession time..
-I’m quite a picky eater and am embarrassingly particular about my stuffing!
+Hands down, stuffing is my favorite side dish at any Holiday Dinner!
+But, I must confess, as much as I love to eat, I’m quite a picky eater and am embarrassingly particular about my stuffing!
 It cannot be too mushy, it cannot be cooked inside the bird (I’m paranoid about salmonella), It cannot contain celery and mushrooms… You get the point!
 Ha, Ha.
 Therefore, I always volunteer to make the stuffing, that way I can make sure it is just how it like it.
 (Bratty, I know!)

 - 1 Box of Stove Top stuffing